ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-transition-guide.md

 ### Staking Node Operators

 Bee 2.0 encompasses significant upgrades to the localstore, including various upgrades to chunk syncing, caching, and other areas.
 These improvements have the potential to minimise the incidences of freezes for staking node operators, alongside other general performance enhancements.
-Given these reasons and the ***inclusion of breaking changes*** in the 2.0 release, it is crucial for staking node operators to take note of the release date and get ready to update their nodes as soon as the release goes live.
-Make sure to mark the date on your calendar and prepare to update your nodes.
+Given these reasons and the ***inclusion of breaking changes*** in the 2.0 release, it is crucial for staking node operators to take note of the March 26th release date and get ready to update their nodes as soon as the release goes live.

 ### Goerli Testnet Users